nodatime/nodatime/www/unstable/userguide/localtime-patterns.md

   For example, in the invariant culture this is "HH:mm:ss".
 This is the default format pattern.

 - `r`: Round-trip pattern.
-  This always uses a pattern of "HH:mm:ss.FFFFFFF", but with the culture-specific time separator.
+  This always uses a pattern of "HH:mm:ss.FFFFFFFFF", but with the culture-specific time separator.

 Custom Patterns
 ---------------